Texas woman charged after ‘attempting to drown’ Palestinian child

 One month earlier, police in the US state of Illinois charged a 71-year-old man with murder and a hate crime for stabbing a six-year-old Palestinian-American boy to death and seriously injuring his mother.

-The police alleged he singled out the victims because of their faith and as a response to the war in Gaza.
+According to the police, he targeted the victims as a response to the war in Gaza and their religion.

 In its press release, CAIR said it had received 3,578 complaints of bias and discrimination in the last three months of last year.